wpilibsuite/frc-docs/source/docs/software/basic-programming/functions-as-data.rst

 .. note:: The ``requirements`` parameter is explained in the :ref:`Command-based documentation <docs/software/commandbased/commands:getRequirements>`, and will not be discussed here.
 .. code-block:: java

-   public static CommandBase runOnce(Runnable action, Subsystem... requirements)
+   public static Command runOnce(Runnable action, Subsystem... requirements)

 ``runOnce`` expects us to give it a ``Runnable`` parameter (named ``action``).
 A ``Runnable`` is the Java term for a function that takes no parameters and returns no value.
 When we call ``runOnce``, we need to give it a function with no parameters and no return value.
 There are two ways to do this: we can refer to some existing function using a "method reference", or we can define the function we want inline using a "lambda expression".